TangoSDK/TangoAdSDK/README.md

 Besides nativeAdDidLoad and didFailWithError, the app will be notified when the following events taken place in TGNativeAd if corresponding methods in TGNativeAdDelegate are implemented.

-1. nativeAdWillLogImpression: the event of a TGNativeAd failing to load
+1. nativeAdWillLogImpression: the event of a TGNativeAd impression being logged

 2. nativeAdDidClick: the event of a TGNativeAd being clicked